V-agor/Sql-Ben-s-Pizzeria/README.md

 - Note the database schema was first designed in QuickDBD.

-- To produce a viable structure a comprehensive inderstanding of the project objective and stakeholder requirements were needed

-- Clientsoften provide a vague outline and it falls upon us to bridge that gap

-- To import the data i made use of the import wizard

 ### 2. SQL Querying & Analysis
 - Use `analysis_queries.sql` for cleaning and transformations.